Nutanix Interview Experiance – Campus Placements

 This round was Resume based round along with a bit HR questions too.

 The interviewer was a 23 years experienced engineer working with Nutanix and asked really smart questions based on what I was explaining on my projects and case study. ( Btw this is the only round where GFG can’t help you 😛 ) The session went on for 40 – 45 mins.
 Towards the end, he told me that he liked how passionately I was explaining my work and contributions in the case study and projects mentioned in Resume.
 This was very engaging round and many of his questions were trying to check which department of the company I can fit well.
-He was happy after the end of interview.
+He was happy after the end of the interview.

 Round 3: Design Round

-Before the beginning of this round, The interviewer discussed my Debugging round approaches and pointed where I missed on errors.
+Before the beginning of this round, The interviewer discussed my Debugging round approaches and pointed out where I missed on errors.

 In this round, I was asked to implement an LRU cache using an appropriate data structure. https://www.geeksforgeeks.org/lru-cache-implementation/